SpencerCDixon/blog/pages/blog/2016-11-11--about-this-blog/index.md

 "To teach is to learn" has been distilled into my psyche.
 By writing blog posts about educational content not only could I improve my writing skills but it would also force me to understand the programming material at a deeper level.

+The reality for me is there are lots of different mediums I could use to start teaching again that don't require me working on my writing skills.

 ## Design Inspiration